Top Things to Do in Santa Fe: A Guide to Art, Architecture, and Cuisine

 First Five Things to Do in Santa Fe NM

 Santa Fe is full of exciting experiences.
-There is a lot of stuff to do in Santa Fe, but if it’s your first trip, you just need to experience the essence of these five places.
+There is a lot of stuff to do in Santa Fe, but if it’s your first trip, you must experience the essence of these five places.
 These places capture the heart of the city.
 Each one offers a glimpse into its rich culture.

 1. Meow Wolf